je-santos/MPLBM-UT/examples/unsteady_relperm_spherepack/README.rst

 to create a computationally efficient (and artifact free) domain for simulation

-3. *2-Phase simulation:* Then, run
+3. *Two-Phase simulation:* Then, run

 .. code-block:: bash

     run2-phase.sh

-To perform the simulation with the inputs specified in the 2-phase .xml-file at several capillary pressure increments.
-For more information about this procedure, please refer to the validation_YoungLaplace in the examples folder.
+To perform the simulation with the inputs specified in the `2-phase .xml-file <examples/unsteady_relperm_spherepack/input_spherepack.xml>`_ at several capillary pressure increments.
+For more information about this procedure, please refer to the `validation_YoungLaplace example  <examples/validation_YoungLaplace/>`_.

 4. *Post-processing:* Then, run